-In a healthy body, the immune system attacks foreign bacteria or invaders.
-Sometimes the immune system starts attacking your own body, because it thinks foreign material is present.
-If this happens, it causes destruction of healthy tissue.
-This problem is called an autoimmune disorder.
+However, sometimes the immune system starts attacking the body because it (mistakenly) thinks foreign material is present.
+If this happens, it causes the destruction of healthy tissue.
+This condition is called an autoimmune disorder.

 Sjögren’s syndrome is an autoimmune disorder that primarily affects salivary and lacrimal glands.
-These glands help the body create moisture in the eyes and mouth, such as saliva and tears.
+These glands help the body create moisture in the eyes and mouth, in the form of saliva and tears.

 Dry mouth is a common symptom, which can increase your risk of cavities.
 It can also make it more difficult to speak or swallow.
 Chewing gum or sucking on candies may help with this symptom.

 If you have constant inflammation, your doctor might prescribe medications to help prevent organ damage.
-These medications are called disease-modifying anti-rheumatic drugs.
-These help tamp down the immune system even more than immune-suppressing drugs.
+These medications are called disease-modifying antirheumatic drugs.
+They help tamp down the immune system even more than immune-suppressing drugs.

 No one diagnostic test exists for this condition.
 Because the symptoms of Sjögren’s syndrome are generalized symptoms, your doctor will run a variety of tests to diagnose the problem.

-If an individual has joint problems, nonsteroidal anti-inflammatory drugs are suggested.
+If an individual has joint problems, nonsteroidal anti-inflammatory drugs are recommended.
 Severe symptoms may require immunosuppressants or corticosteroids.
 Getting plenty of rest and eating a healthy diet can help combat fatigue.

 A possible complication of Sjögren’s syndrome is an increased risk of developing lymphoma, a cancer of the lymphatic system, which is related to the immune system.